vegaprotocol/frontend-monorepo/.github/ISSUE_TEMPLATE/feature-epic.md

 ---
 name: Feature Epic
-description:
+title: 'Epic: '
-  A template to capture and scope user requirements, high level process, and basic mockups for an upcoming feature as part of the initial core spec review process.
+description: A template to capture and scope user requirements, high level process, and basic mockups for an upcoming feature as part of the initial core spec review process.
 labels: feature-epic
 ---